 To become the most efficient and effective Twitter power user, you have to use the right tools so you can get the most visibility.

 - Buffer – If you tend to do all your tweeting in bursts, you are probably losing some traffic.
 Use Buffer, and you’ll have a more balanced tweeting schedule throughout the day.

 - TweetWally – This is a great tool to help you search for relevant tweets or hash tags, build a presentation (or “wall”) of these tweets and then share them.
 It’s great for teachers or researchers as well as a power user’s blog.

 - Tweriod – Use Tweriod to see when you tweet and when your friends tweet.
 Then tweet during those times to increase engagement.

-- Twitsprout – This robust Twitter analytics tool is easy to use.
+- Twitsprout (no longer available) – This robust Twitter analytics tool is easy to use.
 It is endorsed by big media like Mashable and Fox News.
 It gives you the relevant competitive intelligence all in one location and allows you to take that information anywhere.
 You can enroll 3 Twitter accounts or fewer for free.